 Find out more about sleep apnoea

 Intense pulsating pain on one side of the head, nausea and sensitivity to light are tell-tale symptoms of a migraine headache.
 Around 15% of the UK population experiences migraines, which can be severe and debilitating, and may not respond to the usual OTC painkillers.
+Migraines can cause an aura, where you have blurred vision, zig-zag patterns in your eyes and even slurred speech, dizziness and blind spots and other symptoms, which are known as an aura.
 Although their exact cause is unknown, migraines can be treated successfully with prescription medication.

-When to see your doctor: See a GP if you’re experiencing migraine headaches, especially if they persist for longer than three days.
+When to see your doctor: See a GP if you’re experiencing migraine headaches, especially if they persist for longer than three days or if you have them on 5 days a month or more.
 Your doctor may prescribe stronger painkillers, anti-sickness tablets or triptans, drugs that work by constricting blood vessels and damping down inflammation.